AntoineYANG/electron-react-cli/packages/espoir-cli/README.md

 ### espoir {run-script, run, r}

+Execute a defined script.

+For each package, executable scripts includes

-Execute a defined script in `package.json`.
+* `scripts` defined in `package.json`.

+* JS file in the `scripts/` directory.

+* JS file in the `tasks/` directory.

 #### Arguments